 Several factors have been suggested to influence long-term motor outcome, including amblyopia, high hyperopia, anisometropia, age of onset, time to surgery, surgical dosage, preoperative angle, existence of a vertical element, and immediate postoperative deviation.

-In our study, a multivariate logistic regression analysis revealed that surgical dosage was the only factor significantly impacting long-term motor outcomes in the ET group, however, the only factor influencing outcome was the immediate postoperative angle in the XT group.
+In our study, a multivariate logistic regression analysis revealed that surgical dosage was the only factor significantly impacting long-term motor outcomes in the ET group; however, the only factor influencing outcome was the immediate postoperative angle in the XT group.

 Consent